Floobits/diffshipper/README.md

 ## Usage

 Running the diffshipper requires certain arguments: `-r` is the room name, `-o` is the room owner, `-u` is your Floobits username, and `-s` is your Floobits API secret.
-You can find (and reset) your secret on [your setting page](https://floobits.com/dash/settings/).
+You can find (and reset) your secret on [your settings page](https://floobits.com/dash/settings/).

 ### Join a room